obx sandbar living monthly market update

 • YTD residential land sales units are down 9% versus YTD 2024.

-• October residential land sales units were up 108% compared to October ‘24.
+• December residential land sales units were down 26% compared to December ‘24.

-• October residential land sales units were up 19% versus September ‘25.
+• December residential land sales units were down 26% versus November ‘25.

-• October residential land sales dollars were up 100% versus October ‘24.
+• December residential land sales dollars were down 42% versus December ‘24.

-• October residential land sales dollars were up 12% versus September ‘25.
+• December residential land sales dollars were down 50% versus November ‘25.

 inventory analysis

-• Drilling down, 155 new residential listings hit the market in October 2025, with 31% of those properties already sold or under contract.
+• Drilling down, only 71 new listings hit the market in December 2025, with 27% of those properties already sold or under contract.

-• Average days on market for these is 7; median days on market is 6 (the new, good inventory is still moving fast!).
+• Average days on market for these is 1; median days on market is 1 (can’t get any faster than that!).

-• 4 of those listings have already closed as of 10/31; 50% were cash purchases and 1 sale disclosed multiple offers (disclosure of multiple offers is not required by our MLS).
+• 3 of those listings have already closed as of 12/31; of those, one was a cash purchase and one disclosed multiple offers (disclosure of multiple offers is not required by our MLS).

 • See the chart below for the full breakdown by area…